khanshoaib3/minecraft-access/docs/features.md

 See also: [Configuration](/docs/config.md#fall-detector)

-## Narrator Menu
+## Access Menu

-We also call it the `F4 Menu` because it requires pressing the `F4` key to open.
+This menu can be accessed by pressing the F4 key by default, and integrates a number of helper functions which can be executed from wintin the menu, or by using the individual hotkey directly.
-This menu integrates a number of helper functions, and you can execute them by opening the menu or by using the hotkey directly.
+Note that the individual function keys aren't bound by default, asside from narrate target, so you will need to bind the ones you want to use yourself.

 | Function                              | Description                                                                                                                                                                                  |
 |---------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|